yannaodh/sweeney-2015/README.md

 To generate the data for each figure run the run_simulations_figX.py script from command line using 'python run_simulations_figX.py' , where X is the figure number.
 A lot of text output will be created showing the progress.
 You will need to be in the same directory as the 'network_simulation.py' file, and other .py files.

-Python with numpy and the brian simulator (briansimulator.org) will need to be installed.
+Python with numpy (http://www.numpy.org/) and the brian simulator (www.briansimulator.org) will need to be installed.
 These scripts were tested on a machine with OSX 10.10, Python v2.7.10, numpy v1.9.2, and brian v1.4.1

+IPython Notebook (http://ipython.org/notebook.html) will be required in order to interact with the IPython Notebooks containing the plots.

 As the simulations can take quite a long time to run (several hours on a multicore machine) and the resulting datafiles are quite large (~1 GB total), sample data generated from the code are provided for each figure and may be downloaded from figshare.